There are a variety of systems to grow plants out there and picking which path is best for you isn’t always the easiest.

 Hydroponics is a soilless method of growing plants.
-Using this method, plants are grown in a grow medium like rock wool, gravel, liquid, or coconut husks.
-They are fed a constant supply of a nutrient-rich water solution by submerging the roots in water.
+Using this method, hydroponic plants are grown in a grow medium like rock wool, gravel, liquid, or coconut husks.
+They are always getting a nutrient-rich water solution because the roots are always underwater.

 Most types of hydroponic systems are designed for indoors and use grow lights that are designed to mimic natural sunlight.

-In hydroponic gardening, the nutrient delivery system means it is possible to have precise control over nutrient levels for improved plant health.
+In hydroponics gardening, the nutrient delivery system means it is possible to have precise control over nutrient levels for improved plant health.

 Using these methods, it’s possible for hydroponics systems to produce yields that are 30% to 40% greater than traditional gardening methods.

 Aeroponics is a type of hydroponics that doesn’t use a growing medium like other forms of hydroponics.
-The roots are left exposed to the air with aeroponics.
+The roots are left exposed to the air with aeroponic gardens.

 The air and root system are kept moist by a mist of water, this nutrient-rich mist is constantly fed to the roots through special misting nozzles.

 In aeroponic systems, the roots of plants can grow without any constraints from a growing medium.
 This leads to faster plant growth than with any soil-based farming or gardening techniques, and arguably also gives it an edge over common forms of hydroponics, like Deep Water Culture systems.